adrianababakanian/gatsby-personal-site/src/pages/design/dinestination/index.md

 * &rarr; Difficult task: Analyze restaurant details
 ![](./assets/hard.png)

-I then made an interactive Invision prototype, which we put together into a [video](https://www.dropbox.com/s/20s9httalqkfodu/160Vid.mp4?dl=0) showcasing the prototype performing in its target use case.
+I then made an interactive Invision prototype, which we put together into a <a href="https://www.dropbox.com/s/20s9httalqkfodu/160Vid.mp4?dl=0" target="_blank" class="cycle">video</a> showcasing the prototype performing in its target use case.

 ## User Experience Research
 I conducted user experience research on an interactive Invision prototype of the low fidelity mocks in order to inform the next stages of my design process.
 This research allowed me to identify usability impediments and disparities between the intended interaction flow and the way in which target users interacted with the prototype.